Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

-Moreover, in the presence of nonlinearity, $\ddot{X}(t)$ decreases in time, with a decay rate that becomes stronger as $\alpha$ increases.
-This trend is particularly clear when comparing the curves for $\alpha=0.08$ (magenta) and $\alpha=0.1$ (green) with the linear case $\alpha=0$ (black) in Fig.~\ref{fig:numerical_acceleration_width}(a).
-Overall, the numerical (solid curves) and analytical (dashed curves) results for the time dependence of the acceleration are in good agreement.
+In the linear case, the acceleration computed from the lattice dynamics initially takes the value $\ddot{X}=8.8\times10^{-3}$ and remains nearly constant throughout the evolution, reaching $\ddot{X}=8.67\times10^{-3}$ at the end of the simulation, as shown by the black solid curve.
+This behavior is in very good agreement with the theoretical prediction represented by the black dashed curve.

+When weak focusing nonlinearities are introduced, the initial acceleration decreases as the nonlinear coefficient increases, in accordance with the analytical prediction.
+For the representative cases shown in Fig.~\ref{fig:numerical_acceleration_width}(a), the initial acceleration is $\ddot{X}=8.5\times10^{-3}$, $8.3\times10^{-3}$, and $7.87\times10^{-3}$ for $\alpha=0.03$, $0.05$, and $0.1$, respectively.
+The subsequent evolution also displays the expected effect of focusing nonlinearity.
+That is to say, both the analytical and numerical accelerations decrease with time, and the decay becomes more pronounced as $\alpha$ increases.
+At early times, the analytical and numerical curves exhibit nearly identical decay rates for all considered nonlinearities.
+At later times, however, the analytical theory tends to overestimate the rate of decay, with the discrepancy becoming more noticeable as $\alpha$ increases.
+Nevertheless, Fig.~\ref{fig:numerical_acceleration_width}(a) demonstrates good agreement between the analytical predictions and the numerical simulations.

-Turning now to the effect of nonlinearity on the wave-packet width, Fig.~\ref{fig:numerical_acceleration_width}(b) shows the time evolution of the participation number for the same numerical simulations as Fig.~\ref{fig:numerical_acceleration_width}(a).
-We observe that focusing nonlinearities with $\alpha>0$ lead to a reduction in the growth rate of the wave-packet width.
-Once again, these results are consistent with the theoretical predictions given above for focusing nonlinearities.
-Finally, we numerically confirm that, over such short-times within the nonlinear-skin regime, the time dependence of the norm $S(t)$ remains practically the same in the linear and nonlinear evolutions; see the inset of Fig.~\ref{fig:numerical_acceleration_width}(b).
+Turning to the effect of nonlinearity on the wave-packet width, Fig.~\ref{fig:numerical_acceleration_width}(b) shows the time evolution of the participation number for the same simulations considered in Fig.~\ref{fig:numerical_acceleration_width}(a).
+As the nonlinear coefficient increases, the participation number grows more slowly, indicating a progressive suppression of wave-packet broadening.
+This behavior is consistent with the expected effect of focusing nonlinearities.
+We further verify numerically that, within the nonlinear-skin regime, the total norm $S(t)$ exhibits nearly identical time dependence in the linear and nonlinear cases.
+Indeed, the curves obtained for the representative cases $\alpha=0$ (black) and $\alpha=0.1$ (magenta) nearly overlap, as shown in the inset of Fig.~\ref{fig:numerical_acceleration_width}(b).

-We also performed the same calculations for $\alpha<0$ (defocusing nonlinearities).
-In this case, theory and numerical simulations remain in good agreement, both showing an increase in the acceleration and a faster spreading of the wave packet in time due to the defocusing action of the nonlinearity; see Sec.~\ref{subsec:nonlinear_acceleration}.
-We do not show these results here, since they lead to qualitatively similar plots.
+We performed the same analysis for defocusing nonlinearities.
+In this case, the analytical predictions and numerical simulations remain in good agreement, both showing an increase in the acceleration and a faster broadening of the initial wave-packet with time, consistent with the results of Sec.~\ref{subsec:nonlinear_acceleration}.
+We do not include these results in the manuscript, however, because they yield plots that are qualitatively similar to those obtained for focusing nonlinearities.